 Revision knee replacement is generally recommended for patients who are in relatively good health overall, but who are experiencing complications from their original surgery that are preventing them from leading a fulfilling life.
 Patients who are young when they receive their implant are more likely to require revision surgery in the future, as the artificial joint tends to wear out over time.

-Like primary knee replacement surgery, this procedure is performed under general or regional anesthesia.
-Incisions are made in the same location as the initial surgery to minimize postoperative scarring.
-Your surgeon will examine the area for infection and signs of damage, and assess the components of the implant to determine which pieces require replacement.
+Once the incision is made, your surgeon will move the kneecap and tendons aside to see your knee joint and examine the area for infection and signs of damage.
+Your surgeon will assess the components of the implant to determine if any pieces have worn down, come loose or shifted out of position.
 The outcome of this assessment will dictate the specific techniques used in your procedure.
 A revision knee replacement must be tailored precisely to the individual patient’s needs to ensure the highest chance of success.

 Knee replacement enables patients to live richer and more active lives free of chronic pain.
 Over time, however, a knee replacement may require revision surgery to continue providing pain relief, stability and improved range of motion.
 Most patients who have revision knee replacement surgery experience positive long-term outcomes.
 To learn more or find out if you are a candidate for this procedure, contact the Orthopaedic Institute of Ohio in Lima today at (419) 222-6622.